While other startups develop alt-proteins for meat replacement, Nourish Ingredients focuses on fat – TechCrunch

 That organization is actually where the company’s two co-founders James Petrie and Ben Leita met back in 2013 while working as scientists.
 Petrie, a specialist in crop development, was spearheading the development of omega-3 canola oil, while Leita had a background in chemistry and bioplastics.

-The two had previously worked on a company that was trying to increase oil production in plants, something that the CSRO had been particularly interested in circa 2017.
+The two previously worked at a company that was trying to increase oil production in plants, something that the CSRO had been particularly interested in circa 2017.
 As the market for alternative meats really began to take off, the two entrepreneurs turned their attention to trying to make corollaries for animal fats.

-“When we were talking to people we realized that these alternative food space was going to need these animal fat like plants,” said Leita.
+“When we were talking to people we realized that the alternative food space was going to need these animal fat like plants,” said Leita.
 “We could use that skillset for fish oil and out of canola oil.”

 Nourish’s innovation was in moving from plants to bacteria.
 “With the iteration speeds, it feels kind of like we’re cheating,” said Petrie.
 “You can get the cost of goods pretty damn low.”